HunchanL/HunchanL.github.io/README.md

 # About Me
 <div align="justify">
-I am a Ph.D. candidate in Mechanical Engineering at Boston University, advised by Prof. [Sheila Russo](https://www.bu.edu/eng/profile/sheila-russo-phd/).
+I am a Ph.D. candidate in Mechanical Engineering at Boston University, advised by Prof. <a href="https://www.bu.edu/eng/profile/sheila-russo-phd/">Sheila Russo</a>.
 My research focuses on the design, fabrication, and control of soft robots for medical applications.
 Previously, I worked as a researcher at the medical device startup inTheSmart Co., Ltd. in South Korea for 3 years, where I contributed to the development of advanced medical imaging systems.
-I received both a Master's and Bachelor's degree in Mechanical Engineering from Purdue University, where I worked with Prof. [Raymond Cipra](https://engineering.purdue.edu/ME/People/ptProfile?resource_id=23824).
+I received both a Master's and Bachelor's degree in Mechanical Engineering from Purdue University, where I worked with Prof. <a href="https://engineering.purdue.edu/ME/People/ptProfile?resource_id=23824">Raymond Cipra</a>.
 </div>
 <p></p>